libriscv/libriscv/README.md

 The emulator currently supports RV32GCB, RV64GCB (imafdc_zicsr_zifence_zba_zbb_zbc_zbs) and RV128G.
 The A-, F-, D-, C- and B-extensions should be 100% supported on 32- and 64-bit.
 V-extension is undergoing work.

 The 128-bit ISA support is experimental, and the specification is not yet complete.
-There is neither toolchain support, nor is there an ELF format for 128-bit machines.
-There is an emulator that specifically runs a custom crafted 128-bit program in the [emu128 folder](/emu128/).

 ## Example usage when embedded into a project